atomix/atomix/README.md

 obviously start and stop servicing requests respectively.
 It's up to the server to transform wire-level messages into the appropriate `Request` instances.

+The `ProtocolHandler` to which the server calls implements the same interface as `ProtocolClient` below.

 ### Writing a protocol client
 The client's task is equally simple - to send messages to another replica when asked.
 In order to do so, the `ProtocolClient` implements the other side of the `ProtocolServer`